Comp-coder-4/Retail-Cleaning-Project/README.md

 Imgs - Screenshots of work

 ## Workflow:
 ### Step 1.
+Profile the data with Excel Power Query

+Using

+### Step 1.
 Find missing values.

 I found missing values in the following columns: